kartheekyakkala/RAG-using-llamaindex/README.md

 Below is the link to LLamaindex docs. https://gpt-index.readthedocs.io/en/stable/

-Place your docs in main.py and run the file to converse with the bot.
+Place your docs in "data" folder and run the file to converse with the bot.